CapyRobot/blog/source/_posts/pnet_example.md

     * `pack(order_info)` - pack the order.
     * `notify_done(order_info)` - send a notification that the order is done.

-Finally, one extra system requirement is that AMRs can only proceed to execute a task if its charge level is above 20%.
+Finally, one extra system requirement is that AMRs can only proceed to execute a task if its charge level is above a predefined threshold.

 ## Modeling the System

 My favorite thing about Petri Nets is how easy it is to directly map the model components to single actions or resources.
-Actions (e.g., `charge robot`) are directly mapped to places, and resources (e.g., robot, station, order info) are directly mapped to tokens.
+Actions (e.g., `charge robot`) can be directly mapped to places, and resources (e.g., robot, station, order info) can be directly mapped to tokens.
+A task can then be broken down into a series of sequential actions (places) that the tokens pass through.

+> **NOTE**
-*This is a good point to stop and take a few minutes to think about the problem and try to solve it yourself.*
+> This is a good point to stop, take a few minutes to think about the problem, and try to solve it yourself.

 The second task is simpler, so probably a good starting point.
 The task itself can be represented by a token.
 The task can be broken down into smaller actions that use the available skills.
 The only needed resource to complete the task is available AMRs.

 ![](/images/posts/pnet_example/replenishment.svg "Petri Net model of the replenishment task.")

 In the same line, the order execution task can be modeled by the following.
-Note that the bin-picking station ownership is acquired while the robot is still picking bins because the `transport_bins` skill requires knowledge of the `dropoff_location`.
+Note that the bin-picking station ownership is acquired while the robot is still picking up bins in the warehouse because the `transport_bins` skill requires knowledge of the `dropoff_location`.
 This causes the station to be idle while waiting for the AMR.
 This could be avoided by breaking up this skill into separate pick-up and drop-off skills.

 ![](/images/posts/pnet_example/order_execution.svg "Petri Net model of the order execution.")